10 Transposing Instruments

 • We know that the flute and oboe (hautbois) are instruments in C. Their key signature has one flat, which is F major.

 • The English horn’s key signature has no sharps or flats, which is C major.
-The relationship between F major and C major is that C major is a perfect fifth above F major.
+The relationship between F and C is that C is a perfect fifth above F.

 • Since notes in the English horn must be written a perfect fifth higher than C, this means that the English horn must be transposed a perfect fifth lower.
 Therefore, the English horn is in F, where notes sound a perfect fifth lower than written.